|REMINDER:† There is no RCPS+ Friday, July 3rd.†|

 Her focus as Superintendent is school safety; effective instruction, empowered teachers, and innovative curriculum; open and honest communication and development of an effective learning organization; increased graduation rate; and a school division known for management excellence and elegance.

-Assistant Superintendent for Teaching and Learning - Dr. Vella Wright
+Assistant Superintendent for Teaching and Learning - Mrs. Stephanie Hogan

-Deputy Superintendent for Operations - Mr. Curt Baker
+Assistant Superintendent for Operations - Mr. Steve Barnett

-Executive Director for 6 - 12 Instruction - Dr. Julie Drewry
+Executive Director of School Improvement - Dr. Julie Drewry

-Executive Director for K-5 Education - Mr. Seydric Williams
+Executive Director for K-5 Education - Mr. Greg Johnston

-Executive Director for Student Support Services - Ms. Asia Jones
+Executive Director for Student Support Services - Yolanda Conaway-Wood

-Coordinator for Community Relations - Mr. Justin McLeod
+Coordinator for Community Relations/Social Media - Mr. Justin McLeod

 The primary role of the Department of Community Relations is to increase internal and external understanding, involvement and support of the goals of the school division through communication, relationship building, training and recognition.